A 16-year-old is shaking up the heady, often bizarre, orbit of the World Darts Championship - KESQ

 By Ben Church, CNN

-Alexandra Palace, London (CNN) — There’s five men dressed in sparkling suits, who are walking behind a gaggle of ghostbusters – it’s a sure sign that the World Darts Championship is in full swing.
+Alexandra Palace, London (CNN) — There are five men dressed in sparkling suits, who are walking behind a gaggle of ghostbusters – it’s a sure sign that the World Darts Championship is in full swing.

 Held in north London’s historic Alexandra Palace, this one-of-a-kind annual sporting spectacle is a magnet for thousands of people intent on revelling in the often heady, and always bizarre, experience of watching the world’s best darts player battle it out for the Sid Waddell Trophy.